kapouer/matchdom/README.md

 - `[items|repeat:div:my|id] has some [my.text]`

 The first case is shorter to write but overwrites current scope with iterated item keys, while the alias allows to avoid that.

+The place parameter may be a custom filter name called *after* the iterated range has been merged:
+- value is iterated item,
+- ctx.src.node is the insertion cursor (an empty text node) in ctx.src.root
+- ctx.dest.root the fragment containing the merged range
+- ctx.dest.node the current node in the fragment.

+The place filter may choose to:
+- insert ctx.dest.node before ctx.src.node (default behavior)
+- insert it somewhere else
+- do nothing in which case the node is dropped

 ### query: selector